 A good antivirus solution can save you from many problems.
 Our Heimdal™ Next-gen Endpoint Antivirus uses signature-based code scanning to monitor the activity of your company’s files in order to protect your endpoints against malware, ransomware, APTs and various other threats.

-Heimdal™ Threat Prevention is another module that might help you, because it hunts, prevents, detects and block threats (DNS hijacking, exploits, ransomware, data leaks etc.) at endpoint-level.
+Heimdal™ Threat Prevention is another module that might help you because it hunts, prevents, detects and block threats (DNS hijacking, exploits, ransomware, data leaks etc.) at the endpoint-level.

 Secure your endpoints with multi-factor authentication

 Multi-factor authentication, “sometimes referred to as two-factor authentication or 2FA, is a security enhancement that allows you to present two pieces of evidence – your credentials – when logging in to an account.
 Your credentials fall into any of these three categories: something you know (like a password or PIN), something you have (like a smart card), or something you are (like your fingerprint).
 Your credentials must come from two different categories to enhance security – so entering two different passwords would not be considered multi-factor.”